This article explains the new section 194IB notified by Finance Act, 2017 in the Income Tax Act.

 Answer: Within 30 days from the end of the month in which the deduction was made.

-Answer: For, non-deduction of tax, the tenant may be required to pay a penalty equal to amount of taxes not withheld.
+Answer: For, non-deduction of tax, the tenant may be required to pay a penalty equal to amount of taxes withheld.

 Disclaimer: The contents of this article are solely for information and knowledge and does not constitute any professional advice or recommendation.
 Author does not accept any liability for any loss or damage of any kind arising out of this information set out in the article and any action taken based thereon.